Even with hope on the horizon in this pandemic, what's the point of ever leaving home again?

 (CNN)Everything is a risk.

 A year ago, this was our last normal weekend and we didn't even know it.
-Now, we're a deep into a pandemic, with ever-rising Covid-19-related deaths, a new strain on the loose and news of people still experiencing symptoms months after testing positive.
+Now, we're deep into a pandemic, with ever-rising Covid-19-related deaths, a new strain on the loose and news of people still experiencing symptoms months after testing positive.

 But as more people get vaccinated, it finally seems like there's hope on the horizon.
 Eventually, someday soon, the joys of normal life will return.